Album - Preternatural

 The title track sets the tone: a piano piece performed by a not-quite-human figure, slowly accelerating in tempo like a supernatural ritual.
 Mellotron textures swirl around a walking bassline and organic drums, conjuring an eerie sense of rising urgency.

-Other tracks like Reverie, Twilight’s Dance, and Ghost Dance use cello, viola, Wurlitzer, and rare Mellotron patches to blur the lines between the living and the spectral.
+Other tracks like Reverie, Twilight’s Dance, and Ghost Dance use cello, viola, Wurlitzer, and Mellotron patches to blur the lines between the living and the spectral.
 There’s a strong sense of memory, folklore, and things unsaid.
 Rhythms come from lo-fi drum kits and percussion; melodies are played on creaky old instruments and tape-saturated machines that feel plucked from another age.

-The textures are often sparse but deliberate - each element is chosen for its emotional weight.
+The textures are often sparse but deliberate.
+Each element is chosen for its emotional weight.
 Whether it’s the melancholy sweep of the Amati viola on Daylight Breaks or the vintage Prophet 10 synth arpeggios on Lullaby, the album embraces imperfection, minimalism, and mystery.

 Track Highlights